appbaseio/reactivesearch/content/docs/reactivesearch/vue/search/DataSearch.md

 -   **renderQuerySuggestions** `Function|slot-scope` [optional]
-    You can render query suggestions in a custom layout by using the `renderQuerySuggestions` as a `prop` or a `slot`.
+    You can render popular suggestions in a custom layout by using the `renderQuerySuggestions` as a `prop` or a `slot`.
     <br/>
     It accepts an object with these properties:
     -   **`loading`**: `boolean`